t-tang/object-utils/README.md

 __Less mess java.lang__

 Getting Java objects off the ground can involve a lot of upfront grunt work.
-This library aims to save writing yet-another-equals or yet-another-compareTo method.
+This library uses AOP and aims to save writing yet-another-equals or yet-another-compareTo method.

 Declaring a class as ``implements Comparable<T>``` will inject a sensible compareTo method.
 At the same time, you can override the default by just writing the method yourself.